The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Introduction

 Theoretical studies propose that bars direct gas flows inside the inner Lindblad resonances (ILRs), but not specifically at a certain resonance \citep{kim12c}, allowing the gas to settle into x2 orbits as rings or disks where gravitational torques equilibrate, potentially inside the radial extent of the minor axis of bars \citep{athanassoula92,combes93,athanassoula13}.
 The presence of a classical bulge alters the rotation curve in the inner region, provides a strong central gravitational potential, and creates dual ILRs \citep{combes93, pettitt18}.
 In fact, simulations of nuclear rings in barred galaxies without a classical bulge show that stellar feedback scatters central gas concentrations, potentially delaying the formation of nuclear structures \citep{seo19}.
 Such feedback could even destroy the nuclear bar \citep{li23}.
 However, it becomes puzzling that the bulge and gas in disk galaxy simulations are known to weaken the influence of bars while observations indicate that nuclear disk formation is directly related to bar evolution.
 Indeed, the existence of a massive central spheroidal component with high concentration is known to stabilize the disk against bar formation \citep{athanassoula02a, kwak17, kataria18, jang23}.
 Also, the inclusion of a gas component attenuates bar formation and growth by hindering angular momentum exchange \citep{seo19,beane23,bland24}.
 Given the complex interplay of these effects, the impact of classical bulge mass on bar and nuclear ring formation has not been thoroughly explored.

-In this paper, we investigate the formation and evolution of the nuclear disks, NSRs, and NSCs in bar-forming disk galaxies.
+In this paper, we investigate the formation and evolution of the nuclear disks, NSRs, and NSCs in bar-forming disk galaxies by evolving galaxy models with the SMUGGLE model \citep[Stars and MUltiphase Gas in GaLaxiEs,][]{marinacci19}.
 By varying the mass of the classical bulge in identical the disk and halo density structures, we examine the effects of bulge mass on the size and kinematics of the nuclear disk and ring.
 Section \ref{sec:method} outlines the simulation techniques and initial configurations.
 The principal outcomes are detailed in Section \ref{sec:results}.
 The discussion and summary appear in Section \ref{sec:discussion}.